 Still another hotel, although in this case the "royal" might refer to the kings of Kandy

 In business for more than a century, Cargills was a diversified corporation, and retailing was just a small part of its business.
 The company now runs a chain of Food City supermarkets, including this one.

 The local branch of the Church of England.
 It sits on land taken from the Temple of the Tooth--an action not yet forgiven, let alone forgotten.

 Inside, a plaque to a visiting agent.
 The phrase "truest of friends" may well be accurate, but visiting agents were inspectors sent by absentee plantation owners to check up on their properties, not a vocation likely to win friends.

-Another plaque, this one to the founder of Wace Park, who died in the saddle.
+Another plaque, this one to the founder of Wace Park.
+He died in the saddle.

-The Church of Scotland, seem from a spot in the churchyard that hides the busy street on which the church sits.
+The Church of Scotland, seem from a spot that hides the busy street on which the church sits.
 The church was built by and for coffee planters.

 The Methodist church.